jeremyshaw/JAWOS/README.md

 Work in Progress (4 AUG 20), upgrading the documentation to become more clear and self evident, since this was initially written as a light reference for myself and was briefly expanded upon when I made the git repo public.
 Targets for improvement:
-* What is JAWOS
+* Create a new section: What is JAWOS
-* Reasons for specific design and implementation choices
+* Within the phases: Reasons for specific design and implementation choices
-* High level overview of the architecture
+* Create a new section: High level overview of the architecture

 # JAWOS (Jeremy, Alex, & Will Operating System)
 CSU Sacramento CSC159/CpE159 Operating System Pragmatics